linusbourque/tutorial-LinusBourque/Education-engineer-tutorial-simplified.md

 <h2>Deploying a simple Application</h2>

+Before deploying our simple web application, let's define 3 main terms.

 | Term | Meaning |
 | :--- | :--- |
 | cluster | grouping of nodes |
 | node | physical or virtual machine that provides core resources of CPU, memory, storage, etc. |
 | pod |  smallest computing unit where the actual application container(s) run, utilizing resources |

-With Kubernetes now installed, you can now deploy your first application.
-For this application, you’ll deploy a simple web server.
-The first thing that you need to do is create a YAML file (which means YAML Ain’t Markup Language or Yet Another Markup Language, depending on who you talk to).
+With that understanding, create a YAML file.
 A YAML file defines the boundaries of the pod  where the container will run.
 The YAML file uses key-value pairs to define a multitude of settings and attributes for the pod.
 You can use the sample below by copying it into a plain text file or creating it in your terminal window with vi editor.
 It is important to ensure the extension of the file ends with .yaml.

 ```YAML
 apiVersion: apps/v1